 Please make sure you walk your dog before your appointment.
 This releases energy and allows your dog time to toilet, before the grooming process starts.
 A good walk will make the grooming time easier and more enjoyable for your dog.

-For the safety of the Groomer and your pet we need to know if your dog is prone to any types of aggressive or difficult behaviour so we can take the necessary precautions.
+For the safety of the Groomer and your pet I need to know if your dog is prone to any types of aggressive or difficult behaviour so we can take the necessary precautions.

 When dealing with dogs that have difficult or aggressive behaviour, we need to work with their owner as well, so these dogs can be supported and accept the grooming procedure.

 Some really aggressive dogs will need to come in at the end of the day with the owner.

 Dogs with aggressive or difficult behaviour will incur an additional charge.